-The Company's primary capital management objectives are to maintain a strong capital base to support the development of the business and to meet regulatory requirements at all time.
-The Company aims to continue to grow capital through profitable underwriting and operating results.
+The Company's primary capital management objectives are to maintain a strong capital base to support the business and to meet regulatory requirements at all time.

 The Board has set a solvency capital target in line with the Company's risk appetite and seeks to maintain at least this level of solvency at all times.
 Capital adequacy is included within every financial report, which is presented to the Board at each Board meeting, and solvency margins are reported more frequently to the Board when required.